-Do they Speak English in Uganda?
-Yes, a resounding yes Ugandans do a pretty good job at communicating in English One may find it interesting having Ugandan TV or Radio personality speak in pucker – Queens English, or another one sounding like they come from Seattle, Washington, Cleveland, Ohio.
+Do They Speak English in Uganda?
+Yes, a resounding yes Ugandans do a pretty good job at communicating in English One may find it enjoyable having Ugandan TV or Radio personality speak in pucker – Queens English, or another one sounding like they come from Seattle, Washington, Cleveland, Ohio.
 In some cases, they have been outside of Uganda, while others taught themselves by watching movies and TV in English.

-From our perspective that an added comfort and convenience that most visitors take for granted, not knowing that the Ugandan English Speaker is at home with a few other languages.
+From our perspective, that an added comfort and convenience that most visitors take for granted, not knowing that the Ugandan English Speaker is at home with a few other languages.

 UgLish has its critics among Professors, commentators, Educational Officials, Journalists, and others.
-All the while it has become ingrained into everyday conversation, even on Facebook, Twitter, and WhatsApp.
+All the while, it has become ingrained into everyday conversation, even on Facebook, Twitter, and WhatsApp.

 The Guardian and many other newspapers have written articles on UgLish – the Ugandan form of English.

-Personally, I think it adds a level of delightful humor into the conversation.
+I think it adds a level of delightful humor into the conversation.

 We have a whole page with some of the most common Uglish Phrases that you might find helpful and that most likely you will enjoy.

-Ugandans are friendly, welcoming and open to learning about your Country.
-Culturally, at least at the initial meeting, they might be a bit reserved and that is a cultural thing.
+Ugandans are friendly, welcoming, and open to learning about your Country.
+Culturally, at least at the initial meeting, they might be a bit reserved, and that is a cultural thing.
 Once they get to know you a bit and they are like people elsewhere enjoying good conservations sprinkled with humor and warmth.

-Do they Speak English in Uganda?
-Darn, Good English – most of the time it is not Pucker English and the more informal American Version, it is the down-under Australian – it is English with Ugandan pronunciations.
+Do They Speak English in Uganda?
+Darn, Good English – most of the time, it is not Pucker English and the more informal American Version, it is the down-under Australian – it is English with Ugandan pronunciations.
 Simply delightful and refreshing.